AdityaBahl/Pan-Card-Image-Tampering-Detection-Flask-App/README.md

 ## Why PAN card Image Tampering Detection Flask App?

-A **_Pancard Image Tampering Detection Flask App_** can be used to detect if a PAN card image has been tampered with.
+A **_PAN card Image Tampering Detection Flask App_** can be used to detect if a PAN card image has been tampered with.
 PAN (Permanent Account Number) cards are government-issued identification cards that are used for tax-related purposes in India.
 Tampering with a PAN card image could be used to commit fraud or other illegal activities, so it's important to be able to detect any tampering that may have occurred.
 A Flask App can be used to create a user-friendly interface for users to upload and check their PAN card images, making the process of detecting tampering more convenient and accessible.

 ## Algorithm